 History

-The Northern Premier Hockey League (NPHL) is a senior league hockey league that serves as a competitive platform for players across Ontario and Quebec Established in 2019, the league was created to provide a higher level of play for amateur athletes while promoting community engagement through local teams.
+The Northern Premier Hockey League, or NPHL, is a senior hockey league that provides a competitive home for players across Ontario and Quebec.
+Established in 2019, the league was built to create a higher level of amateur hockey while strengthening the connection between teams and the communities they represent.

 2024

-- Relocation of the new Manotick and Pontiac franchises.
+Saw the relocation of the Manotick and Pontiac franchises

 2025

-- Added the Metropolitan League in the Windsor area, who will also play under the NPHL umbrella.
+Added the Metropolitan Branch in the Windsor area under the NPHL umbrella